cascadiajs/cascadiajs-2020/src/views/pages/content/tickets.md

 ### When will speakers be announced?

-We are currently running our [Call for Presenters](/cfp) which closes on May 15.
-We expect to start announcing speakers in late May.
+We will begin announcing speakers shortly!

 ### Will there be a Scholarship Program?